 Men’s Health Week this year took place between 10-16 June.
 It was originally set up with the goals of increasing awareness of male health issues on a global level, and encouraging inter- and intra-national institutions to develop health policies and services that meet the specific needs of men, boys, and their families.
 Focus is not just on the physical – and in recent years men’s mental health has been increasingly put under the spotlight.
 Some might argue that the situation has reached a crisis point, as suicide is now the lead cause of death in men under the age of 45 in the UK, according to Men’s Health Forum.
 This year Men’s Health Forum is shedding light on the facts and figures concerning men’s health we should know about to help raise awareness.

-Discussions around mental health have become more open and celebrity figures are often seen encouraging us to take action on mental health issues.
+Discussions around mental health have become more open and public figures are often seen encouraging us to take action on mental health issues.
 Phrases such as “it’s okay not to be okay” are helping to destigmatise talking about mental health.
-Likewise, more organisations are acknowledging their responsibility for employee wellbeing through mental health awareness days.
+Likewise, more organisations are acknowledging their responsibility for employee wellbeing year-round and by marking mental health awareness days.

 One in six workers experiences common mental health problems at any given time, according to the mental health charity, Mind.
 Addressing mental health in the workplace can affect the longevity of mental illness, absence rates and productivity.